Audiologist & Speech-Language Pathologist (SLP) Schools

 ASU’s online bachelor of science in speech and hearing sciences program covers all the essential aspects of human communication.
 The degree provides graduates with the foundational knowledge necessary to enter graduate-level audiology and speech-language pathology programs.

 The core curriculum includes classes that cover topics such as developmental speech and language disorders; clinical methods and treatment of communication disorders; acquired speech and language disorders; and an introduction to phonetics.
 Graduates of the program will be prepared for licensure as SLP assistants within Arizona.
+The program is made up of 120 credits.

 Graduates can explore several professional paths.
 Potential roles include advocates, audiologists, community health workers, hearing aid specialists, human behavior researchers, speech-language pathology assistants, and speech pathologists.